 - 4 extra slant supporting rods for the roof

-If you’re in the market for a small polytunnel, this 2.5-metre long polytunnel from Outsunny is a great option.
+If you’re in the market for a small polytunnel, this 3-metre long polytunnel from Outsunny is a great option and the Outsunny polytunnel reviews are great too!.
 It has a durable polyethene covering with grid threading and a sturdy galvanized metal frame for long-lasting use.
 The PE cover is ventilated, anti-UV and age-resistant.
-There are 4 ventilation windows and a large double zipped door.
+There are 6 ventilation windows and a large double zipped door.
 The frame is connected with screws between metal poles.
+We think this is the best budget polytunnel.
 Buy this fabulous small polytunnel kit now.

 - Galvanised metal poles with connecting screws for strength